Interviewing for Recruitment and Selection

 Talent Acquisition & Assessment Workshop

 OPQ Pre interview Report | Director level (R-1)

 Verify G+ General Ability Test | Director Level (R-1)

 SHL Numerical Reasoning Test | Director Level (R-1)

-When organisations run ACs, one of the main objective is to identify individuals who possess the competencies which align with the target job role.
+When organisations run Assessment Centres, one of the main objectives is to identify individuals who possess the competencies which align with the target job role.
 These key competencies are identified through the Job Analysis process.
 A competency refers to the ability of how an individual can perform a job competently.